 The discount applies only to tuition, not fees or other expenses associated with the course.
 You can take courses for credit or simply audit them.
 Online courses are not covered.

 Retiring in Tennessee and establishing residency has its benefits if you’re hoping to extend your education at a ridiculously low cost.
 All state-supported universities and colleges (including community colleges) allow residents 65 and older (and possibly 55 and older if you qualify) to take courses for credit tuition-free.
 Any other fees (maintenance, activity or student activity fees) are also waived.

 You will have to pay a small record-keeping fee ($45 a quarter or $70 per semester).

-Texas residents 65 and older can take as many as six credit hours per semester at Texas state-funded colleges and universities.
+Texas residents 65 and older can take as many as six credit hours per semester at Texas state-funded colleges and universities (it's the law).
 You also can audit as many as six hours of courses per semester.
 Fees and other costs (textbooks, labs, etc.) are the responsibility of the student.

 Utah law states there is free lunch for its older residents, if by “lunch” you mean college tuition.
 Residents 62 and older can enroll in regularly scheduled classes (space permitting) at Utah colleges and universities and are exempt from tuition and other charges.
 These are audited courses, per the University of Utah.
-You’ll need to pay $10 for a University of Utah student card to use the library and such, and that’s $10 for your first card.
+You’ll also need a University of Utah student card to use the library and such, and that’s $10 for your first card.

 Vermont residents 65 and older can audit tuition-free one course per semester at a college in the Vermont State Colleges System, including Castleton College, Community College of Vermont, Northern Vermont University, and Vermont Technical College.